Philippians 4, Verse 7

 So we begin with an encouragement to stand firm in the Lord.
 But now a problem is mentioned; “I beseech Euodias, and beseech Syntyche, that they be of the same mind in the Lord.
 Yes, and I ask you, my true yokefellow, to help these women, who have labored with me for the gospel, along with Clement and the rest of my fellow workers, whose names are in the Book of Life.”

 No one can harbor bitterness in their heart and mind, and at the same time enjoy peace in their heart and mind.
 It simply cannot be done.
-Even if you felt bitterness toward someone that you only saw, or thought about occasionally, that bitterness still resides in you, and it robs you of true peace of mind.
-True peace of mind, and true peace of heart, comes only through being of the same mind as Christ!
+Even if you felt bitterness toward someone that you only saw or thought about occasionally, that bitterness still resides inside you.
+And it robs you of true peace of mind.
+True peace of mind, and true peace of heart, comes only through being, of the same mind as Christ!